 Due to the mining of cryptocurrencies, supply chain disruptions due to the pandemic, and the chip crisis, there was a sharp jump in the prices of graphics cards.
 Their availability on a global level has also come into question.
 This PC built is an excellent base for future upgrades.
 Wait for the graphics cards to become cheaper enough that you can enhance this configuration.

-It isn’t easy to find a better price-quality ratio on this excellent PC build.
+Finding a better price-quality ratio on this excellent PC build is complex.
 It’s cheap enough, has quality components, and is expandable in the future.
-It has enough power to cope up to 1080p resolution in games with medium or low detail.
+It has enough power to cope up to 1080p in games with medium or low detail.

 Lastly, if you have any additional questions or suggestions, don’t hesitate to leave a comment.